Windy City Harvest

 Urban Agriculture Educator for the North Lawndale Youth Farm

-Kenya’s affinity for nature began at a very early age, with countless fishing and hiking excursions with her Dad and gardening with her Grandfather.
-She began her career in Urban Agriculture in 2008 in the historic Black Farming community of Pembroke Il.
-Kenya’s love for the environment, community, wellness, and enterprise has advanced her work with organizations' such as Grow Great Englewood, Englewood Village Farms, Urban Growers Collective, Black Oaks, and she is on the Chicago Food Policy Action Council as Co-Chair of “Produce in Protest”.
-She is an owner and operator of Du Sable City Winery and Vineyards specializing in an agroforestry enterprise that specializes in the cultivation of Elderberry.
-The vineyard is a part of 100-year plan in Englewood. /p>
+Kenya’s affinity for nature began at a very early age, with countless fishing and hiking excursions with her dad and gardening with her grandfather.
+She began her career in urban agriculture in 2008 in the historic black farming community of Pembroke Illinois.
+Kenya’s love for the environment, community, wellness, and enterprise has advanced her work with organizations such as Grow Great Englewood, Englewood Village Farms, Urban Growers Collective, and Black Oaks.
+She is on the Chicago Food Policy Action Council as co-chair of “Produce in Protest.”
+She is an owner and operator of Du Sable City Winery and Vineyards, specializing in an agroforestry enterprise that specializes in the cultivation of elderberry.
+The vineyard is a part of a 100-year plan in Englewood.

 Stop by or give us a call